 Side effects of a biologic drug depend on the specific drug and method of administration, but are usually milder than other types of drugs such as chemotherapy.

-Most biologic drugs are administered by injection or intravenously (IV) because they are proteins that are quickly digested and inactivated if given by mouth.
+Physicians administer most biologic drugs by injection or intravenously (IV), because they are proteins that are quickly digested and inactivated if given by mouth.
 They are effective by those routes but not really desirable for patients with chronic conditions, so work goes on to develop ways to make these drugs available to the system when taken by mouth.
 Other routes of delivery such as transdermal patches or intranasal, inhalation are under investigation.
 A few types of biologics are available by pill, but work goes on to make this the preferred route.

 Mary Jo Blackwood, RN, MPH, is a contributing writer for the UMiami Health News blog.
 Based in St. Louis, MO, and Colorado, she writes medical articles and webpages for consumer publications and major university health centers.